shivanisriup/Indian-Card-Payment-Data-Analysis/README.md

 Content
 The data contains monthly statistics of the following information from Apr'2011 to Aug'2019

-Number of ATM deployed on site by the bank.
+1)Number of ATM deployed on site by the bank.
-Number of ATM deployed off site by the bank.
+2)Number of ATM deployed off site by the bank.
-Number of POS deployed online by the bank
+3)Number of POS deployed online by the bank
-Number of POS deployed offline by the bank
+4)Number of POS deployed offline by the bank
-Total number of credit cards issued outstanding (after adjusting the number of cards withdrawan/cancelled).
+5)Total number of credit cards issued outstanding (after adjusting the number of cards withdrawan/cancelled).
-Total number of financial transactions done by the credit card issued by the bank at ATMs Total number of financial transactions done by the credit card issued by the bank at POS terminals Total value of financial transactions done by the credit card issued by the bank at ATMs Total value of financial transactions done by the credit card issued by the bank at POS terminals.
+6)Total number of financial transactions done by the credit card issued by the bank at ATMs 7)Total number of financial transactions done by the credit card issued by the bank at POS terminals 8)Total value of financial transactions done by the credit card issued by the bank at ATMs 9)Total value of financial transactions done by the credit card issued by the bank at POS terminals.
-Total number of debit cards issued outstanding (after adjusting the number of cards withdrawan/cancelled).
+10)Total number of debit cards issued outstanding (after adjusting the number of cards withdrawan/cancelled).
-Total number of financial transactions done by the debit card issued by the bank at ATMs Total number of financial transactions done by the debit card issued by the bank at POS terminals Total value of financial transactions done by the debit card issued by the bank at ATMs Total value of financial transactions done by the debit card issued by the bank at POS terminals.
+11)Total number of financial transactions done by the debit card issued by the bank at ATMs 12)Total number of financial transactions done by the debit card issued by the bank at POS terminals 13)Total value of financial transactions done by the debit card issued by the bank at ATMs 14)Total value of financial transactions done by the debit card issued by the bank at POS terminals.

 Acknowledgements
 The data is scraped from RBI monthly statistics https://www.rbi.org.in/scripts/ATMView.aspx